 By using these tips, we craft a well thought-out post, podcast, or video.
 Add links to your social media pages driving folks to your blog for the rest of the article and more.

-Can this message be the first post of a series?
+Can this message be the first blog post of a series?
 How can we test an idea for a series of articles?
 I have listed a few points—please add to the list via comments.· Is it evergreen or is it trendy?

 · Is it relevant to what the reader needs/wants?